brunsviga13rk/thesis/src/modelling.typ

 albedo (tinted diffuse scattering), metallic (tinted reflections without any diffuse contribution) and roughness @Moneimne2025.

-=== Material properties
+=== Shading Model

+Shading models provide solution for solving parts of the rendering equation (@section:shading).
+For example, to achieve glossy reflections a factor is required to determine how spread out incoming samples of light are for a given patch of surface thereby having influence in the @BRDF used.
+Depending on the method of rendering, various shading models find application.
+For the scope of this work the focus is set on @PBR models as is common in current day rendering engines.

-A physically based material is commonly defined by a set of properties describing the interaction between light and the surface (see deduction in @section:shading).
+A physically based material is defined by a set of properties describing the interaction between light and the surface (see deduction in @section:shading).
 The software Blender, as used for modelling (see @section:modelling), defines physically based material through the Principled @BSDF Node #cite(<BlenderBook>, supplement: "sec.
 2").